Event Agenda

 - Government perspectives on industry compliance: How long is the long-term political will to keep supporting SAF projects?

-- Analysing existing project finance models and their applicability for SAF projects, including non-recourse project finance, PPPs, blended finance and corporate finance
+- Analysing existing project finance models and their applicability for SAF projects, including non-recourse project finance, Public-Private Partnerships (PPPs), blended finance (grants/loans with private equity), and corporate finance

 - What are the current roadblocks to securing finance and investment for SAF projects?
 Exploring offtake agreements, technology risk and feedstock supply